mcso-ap-fp/final-project/README.md

 List the APIs your app uses, for example Google maps.
 Also let me know if you use certain Android features extensively like animation or you have custom controllers (navigation drawer, action bar, etc.).

+Google Places Text Search - this api was used for fetching restaurants based on the users dining preference, and has minimal details about the restaurant.
+Google Places Details - this api was used for fetching specific details about one given restaurant (description, hours, reviews, etc)
+Google Places Directions - this api was used for finding directions between the users starting location and the restaurant location.
+FusedLocationProviderClient - used to find the current location of the Android device.

 ## Libraries
 Material Design - We used this library to access additional components for our app like the Sliders found in the user preferences fragment.
 This library has fairly detailed documentation (https://m2.material.io/develop/android) which made it easy to set up and customize the components.